-Please focus your application on one project only.
+The application should be for a single project.
 Applications that attempt to span too many disparate disciplines, or that include too many objectives, are less competitive than those that propose a balanced, focused goal.

 Applicants may submit the names and addresses of no more than four references; applicants should request permission from these individuals before listing them as references.
 Letters of recommendation will be solicited from references via email.
-Appropriate references are individuals who are familiar with the applicant's professional work.
+Appropriate references are individuals who are familiar with the applicant’s professional work.
 Read more about recommendation letters here.

 Applicants must submit three supplementary statements in PDF format: